mozilla-l10n/localizer-documentation/src/tools/pontoon/search_filters.md

 ![Filters](../../assets/images/pontoon/search_filters/filters.png)

 At this point it’s possible to:
 * Click directly on the name of one of the filters.
 This will select and activate only this filter, and the search field placeholder will change accordingly.
-For example, clicking on *Missing* will show only missing strings, and the placeholder will read *Search in Missing*.
+For example, clicking on `Missing` will show only missing strings, and the placeholder will read `Search in Missing`.
 * Click on one or more filter icons or user avatars (multiple filters can be applied at once).
 Hovering over the icons transforms the icon into check marks.
-Clicking an icon will select that filter and a new button *APPLY X FILTERS* will appear at the bottom of the panel, where `X` is the number of active filters.
+Clicking an icon will select that filter and a new button `APPLY X FILTERS` will appear at the bottom of the panel, where `X` is the number of active filters.
-* Click *EDIT RANGE* on `TRANSLATION TIME` to select a **time range**.
+* Click `EDIT RANGE` on `TRANSLATION TIME` to select a time range.
 Pick one of the defaults (30 days, 7 days, 24 hours, 60 minutes), or use the date picker (or slider) to adapt the range.
-Click on *SAVE RANGE* to store the range as a filter.
-A new button *APPLY X FILTERS* will appear at the bottom of the panel, where `X` is the number of active filters.
+Click on `SAVE RANGE` to store the range as a filter.
+A new button `APPLY X FILTERS` will appear at the bottom of the panel, where `X` is the number of active filters.

 ![Multiple filters](../../assets/images/pontoon/search_filters/filters_multiple.png)